oobabooga/text-generation-webui/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
-- [ ] I have searched to see if a similar issue already exists.

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the feature you'd like**
+**Description**

-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to be implemented.

+**Additional Context**

+Any additional information or context that might be helpful, including relevant external URLs and screenshots if any.